A Smart Cool Down Companion for Children

 Complete a holistic design process to develop a solution for your chosen problem space.

 Ami a is a therapeutic toy and Cool Down Companion for children.
 It includes a mobile application for parental control and customization and a Voice User Interface (VUI) within the device.
-Ami utilizes natural language and adaptive algorithms to converse with and guide children through activities to help them verbalize feelings, learn calming techniques, and practice creative self-expression for healthy management of emotions.
+Ami utilizes natural language and adaptive algorithms to converse with, and guide children through activities to improve healthy emotional self-regulation.

 Product Demo Video